nandanugg/DeveloperHandbook/git.md

   6. Fill buyList.md with fake grocery list, use your imagination to fill it
   7. Commit, as usual, try to tell what you do in short words
   8. Checkout to master branch
-  9. Merge from development branch
+  9. Merge from development branch to master branch

 ### Task 3
   1. Create a github repository, make the project name same as our current git folder name